xiduola2012/Getting-and-cleaning-data-project/README.md

 # Getting-and-cleaning-data-project

-This code can be divided into four parts:
+This code can be divided into three parts:

 Part 1: read the data files
 In this part, we read the files useful for this project, including